 UDEVnow defaults to

-off, so if you have code that relies on detecting dynamically plugged devices you will need to enable this in either your Dockerfile or via a device environment variable.
-See Working with Dynamcally Plugged Devices.
+off, so if you have code that relies on detecting dynamically plugged devices, you will need to enable this in either your Dockerfile or via a device environment variable.
+See Working with Dynamically Plugged Devices.

-INITSYSTEMfunctionality has been completely removed, so applications that rely on systemd or openRC should install and set up the initsystem in their apps.
+INITSYSTEMfunctionality has been completely removed, so containers that rely on systemd or openRC should install and set up the initsystem in their apps.
 See Installing your own Initsystem.